Two Down, lots more to go

 DAY FOUR: WRITING AND ILLUSTRATING A PICTURE BOOK

-1. SKETCH AND WRITE: this is a hard stage to describe if you are doing both the illustrating and writing of a book.
+PHASE TWO: Step 11.
+SKETCH AND WRITE: this is a hard stage to describe if you are doing both the illustrating and writing of a book.
 Many times I'll sketch out ideas of scenes of the character trying to solve the problem before I've even written words.
 I'm a visual person as well as a verbal person, so a lot of times, I simply go back and forth between words and sketching.
 However, in this phase, there is often MORE writing than sketching going on overall.
-For the standard format picture book, you introduce the character and the problem, you have the character try three times to solve it, and in the end he/she does.
-The final page should be a punchline of some sort or a line that makes you wonder what will happen next.
+For the standard format picture book, you...

 Read more »